LDAP Gateway

 The ping command simply returns the users public record.
 It is useful for testing the gateway and for the requester to get a basic dump of their record.
 In future this address might 'freshen' the record to indicate the user is alive.
 Any PGP signed message will produce a reply.New Password

-If a user looses their password they can request that a new one be generated for them.
+If a user loses their password they can request that a new one be generated for them.
 This is done by sending the phrase "Please change my Debian password" to chpasswd@db.debian.org.
 The phrase is required to prevent the daemon from triggering on arbitrary signed email.
 The best way to invoke this feature is withecho "Please change my Debian password" | gpg --clearsign | mail chpasswd@db.debian.orgAfter validating the request the daemon will generate a new random password, set it in the directory and respond with an encrypted message containing the new password.
 The password can be changed using one of the other interface methods.

 Changes

 An address (changes@db.debian.org) is provided for making almost arbitrary changes to the contents of the record.
 The daemon parses its input line by line and acts on each line in a command oriented manner.
 Anything, except for passwords, can be changed using this mechanism.
 Note however that because this is a mail gateway it does stringent checking on its input.
 The other tools allow fields to be set to virtually anything, the gateway requires specific field formats to be met.- A line of the form 'field: value' will change the contents of the field to value.
 Some simple checks are performed on value to make sure that it is not set to nonsense.
 You can't set an empty string as value, use del instead (see below).
-The values that can be changed are: c, l, facsimileTelephoneNumber, telephoneNumber, postalAddress, postalCode, loginShell, emailForward, jabberJID, ircNick, icqUin, onVacation, labledURI, birthDate (YYYYMMDD), mailDisableMessage, mailGreylisting (TRUE|FALSE), mailCallout (TRUE|FALSE), mailContentInspectionAction (markup|blackhole|reject) mailDefaultOptions (TRUE|FALSE), bATVToken, VoIP, and gender (1|2|9|male|female|unspecified).
+The values that can be changed are: c, l, facsimileTelephoneNumber, telephoneNumber, postalAddress, postalCode, loginShell, emailForward, jabberJID, ircNick, icqUin, onVacation, labledURI, birthDate (YYYYMMDD), mailDisableMessage, mailGreylisting (TRUE|FALSE), mailCallout (TRUE|FALSE), mailContentInspectionAction (markup|blackhole|reject) mailDefaultOptions (TRUE|FALSE), bATVToken, and VoIP

 - A line of the form 'del field' will completly remove all occurrences of a field.
 Useful e.g. to unset your vacation status.
-The fields that can be deleted are: c, l, facsimileTelephoneNumber, telephoneNumber, postalAddress, postalCode, emailForward, onVacation, labeledURI, latitude, longitude, dnsZoneEntry, ircNick, jabberJID, icquin, sshRSAAuthKey, mailGreylisting, mailCallout, mailRBL, mailRHSBL, mailDisableMessage, mailWhitelist, mailContentInspectionAction, mailDefaultOptions, bATVToken, birthDate, jpegPhoto, VoIP
+The fields that can be deleted are: c, l, facsimileTelephoneNumber, telephoneNumber, postalAddress, postalCode, emailForward, onVacation, labeledURI, latitude, longitude, dnsZoneEntry, ircNick, jabberJID, icquin, sshRSAAuthKey, mailGreylisting, mailCallout, mailRBL, mailRHSBL, mailDisableMessage, mailWhitelist, mailContentInspectionAction, mailDefaultOptions, dkimPubKey, bATVToken, birthDate, jpegPhoto, VoIP

 - The daemon has a special parser to help changing latitude and longitude